Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Experiments

 \subsubsection{Norm $q$ in TGEC}

 We considered three options for the TGEC norm \( q \) in \eqref{eq: TGEC}, namely the \( \ell_1 \)-norm, the \( \ell_2 \)-norm, and the mixed \( \ell_{1,2} \)-norm.
-Table~\ref{table: psnr_vs_q_per_noisecase} shows the average PSNR results with the three types of TGEC norm across different noise conditions.
-It is found that our TSSTF yields the highest PSNR with the mixed \( \ell_{1,2} \)-norm under every noise condition.
-Table~\ref{table: psnr_vs_q_per_site} reports the average PSNR results for each site. the mixed \( \ell_{1,2} \)-norm gives the best performance at Site1, Site3, Site4, and Site5, whereas no significant difference is observed at Site2.
-These results indicate that the mixed \( \ell_{1,2} \)-norm provides robust and stable performance regardless of target area or noise levels.
-Based on these observations, we recommend setting the TGEC norm to the mixed \( \ell_{1,2} \) in practice.
+Table~\ref{table: psnr_vs_q} shows the average PSNR results with the three types of TGEC norm across different noise conditions and sites.
+Since TSSTF consistently yields the best PSNR with the mixed \( \ell_{1,2} \)-norm, we recommend this setting for practical applications.